 All fees paid to Ernst & Young LLP by the company are reported under the fee categories listed above.
-There were no other fees paid during the fiscal year ended July 31, 2004 and 2003, respectively.
+There were no other fees paid during the fiscal years ended July 31, 2005 and 2004.

 The Audit Committee has determined that the provision of services covered by the two preceding paragraphs is compatible with maintaining the independent auditors' independence from the company.